perrycate/tldr/posts/peak.md

 ## Our brains are amazing
 Even as adults, our brains can change in dramatic ways due to stimulus.

- * The part of the brain used for remembering places (part of the hippocampus) is gigantic in London cabbies
+ * The part of the brain used for remembering places (part of the hippocampus) is gigantic in London cabbies.
     * The exam to become an official London cabbie is considered one of the hardest tests in the world.
-    * Prior to (the years long process of) preparing for it, all subjects had average sized hippocampi
+    * Prior to (the years long process of) preparing for it, all subjects had average sized hippocampi.
     * After 4 years, the ones that had not dropped out had much larger hippocampi.
        Those that had dropped out were closer to average sized.
     * MRIs of experienced cabbies showed that the longer they had been a cabbie, the bigger that part of the brain was.
- * Blind people's _visual_ cortex activates up when they "read" braille with their fingertips
+ * Blind people's _visual_ cortex activates up when they "read" braille with their fingertips.
     * Skilled braille readers may use 3 fingers to "read" 3 lines at once.
     * They can detect _much_ more gentle touches to those fingers than other people.
- * Older people suffering from age-related farsightedness were able to train their brains to compensate
+ * Older people suffering from age-related farsightedness were able to train their brains to compensate.
     * Subjects spent 30 minutes 3x/week for 3 months performing an exercise
        where they had to spot small images against a very similarly-colored background.
     * After 3 months they could on average read 60% smaller text than before, and read it faster.
-    * Every subject gained the ability to read a newspaper without glasses.
+    * Every subject gained the ability to read a newspaper without glasses(!)
     * Their eyes were just as bad as before, but their brains had learned how to "de-blur" the images.